- American Board of Internal Medicine - Internal Medicine

 - Alabama A & M University, Internal Medicine, AL, 2000

-I began my medical career in 2002 at Henry Ford Hospital in the department of Academic Internal Medicine, where I became one of the associate program directors of the residency training program from 2012-2017.
-I moved my medical practice in 2018 to the Henry Ford Medical Center - Sterling Heights.
+I began my medical career in 2002 at Henry Ford Hospital in the department of academic internal medicine, where I became one of the associate program directors of the residency training program from 2012 - 2017.
+I moved my medical practice to the Henry Ford Medical Center - Sterling Heights in 2018.
 I strive to deliver quality, comprehensive, evidence-based medical care for adult patients that includes routine physicals, acute complaints, preventive medicine and chronic disease management.

-- Voluntary Faculty Teaching Award (from Wayne State students) 2015
+- Voluntary Faculty Teaching Award, Wayne State University (2015)

 If you are feeling sick, coronavirus is undoubtedly on your mind.
 But most likely, the best thing to do is to stay home.
 An expert shares how to take care of yourself.

 No two flu seasons are alike.
 We asked a Henry Ford doctor what lies ahead this flu season and how to stave off the flu in 2018-2019.
 He also addresses the FAQs about the annual spread of influenza.

 To protect yourself and others from COVID-19 after restrictions are lifted, use precautionary measures you learned while sheltering-in-place.

 Symptoms of the novel coronavirus are similar to many of those typical for influenza, the common cold and allergies.
 But there are a few key differences.
 A doctor shares how to tell them apart and what to do if you are unsure or suspect it's COVID-19.